Rishabh0262/react-hooks/README.md

 ## --------------------  useReducer -> using useState & useEffect-Hook to fetch Data  -----------------

+###                useState
     "  in DataFetching1.js : we have used useState-Hook,
       useState used 3 states : loading/error/post.
       useEffect : for fetching Data from API.
 (Just for single fetch, we'll empty the Dependancy array)

+    "

+###                useReducer
+    "  in DataFetching2.js : we have differeces like
+        *   Instead of useState, we've used useReducer.
+        *   We've grouped related 'state' together.        @ #1
+        *   At the same time, our 'state-transition' have groulped together.       @ case return statement in #2.

     "